Budo–Su-ngai Padi National Park: Flora and fauna

 The most distinctive plant is the "golden leaves" or "yandao".
-This plant was first discovered in 1988 here.
+This plant was first discovered here in 1988.
 The vine leaves are gold in colour, similar to a hardwood tree of the genus Bauhinia, but considerably larger.
 Some leaves are even larger than the palm of a hand.
 The edges of the leaves are curved throughout, like two connected ovals.
 The leaves have a soft velvet-like texture.
 Rare animals in the area are rhinoceros, agile gibbons, tapirs, and Sumatran serows.
-The most important animal is the spectacled langur that inhabits Southeast Asia in the south of Myanmar and Thailand all the way to Malaysia and some islands.
-It lives on high mountains and in deep jungles in groups of around 30-40.
+The most important animal is the spectacled langur that inhabits Southeast Asia, from the south of Myanmar and Thailand all the way to Malaysia and some islands.
+It lives in high mountains and deep jungles in groups of around 30-40.
 The strongest male is the leader.
 The langur is usually shy, afraid of humans and not aggressive like monkeys.
 Apart from the spectacled langur, there are three other types in Thailand; banded langurs, gray langurs, and northern spectacled langurs.
 All four species of langurs are endangered mammals.